NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 # Production Deployment

-Although the KGE Archive can be run as a standalone application from a terminal, for production deployments, the KGE Archive system could typically be run within a **Docker** container.
-Some additional preparation is required.
+The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a Linux server or virtual machine (e.g. on an AWS EC2 cloud server instance).
+Some preparation is required.

+## Operating System

+The Archive web application is mainly written in Python, so in principle, can tested and run on various operating systems.
+Our main focus here will be a Linux production deployment (specifically, Ubuntu/Debian flavor of Linux), so production deployment details will be biased in that direction.
+We leave it to other members of the interested user community to adapt these deployment details to other operating system environments (e.g. Microsoft Windows 10, Mac OSX, etc.).

+## Cloud Deployment

+The production deployment of the Archive web application targets the Amazon Web Service (AWS) cloud, specifically, EC2 server instances and S3 network storage.
+We do not cover the basic details of AWS account, EC2 and S3 setup here, except with respect to details specific to the design and operation of the Archive.
+For those details, consult [AWS EC2 and related documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+Pay attention to the need to set up a Virtual Private Cloud (VPC) with an Internet Gateway with suitable Routing Tables to enable internet access to the server.

+Here, we assume, as a starting point, a modest sized live instance [AWS EC2 instance running Ubuntu 20.04 or better](ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026).
+We started installations on a live T2-Micro, to be upsized later as use case performance demands)  properly secured for SSH and HTTPS internet access.
+Installation of the Archive system on such a running server simply assumes developer (SSH) command line terminal access.

 ## Installation of Docker